sab-gp-cas-tutorial/website/README.md

 ## Overview

-How can we design agents that behave adaptively while keeping their internal mechanisms interpretable?
+How can we design complex systems that behave adaptively while being interpretable at the same time?

 In this hands-on tutorial, participants will learn how **genetic programming** and **symbolic regression** can be used to discover compact, readable update rules for agent-based models.
 We combine [Kozax](https://github.com/sdevries0/Kozax), a scalable genetic programming library in JAX, with [ABMax](https://github.com/i-m-iron-man/abmax.git), a JAX-based agent-based modelling framework, to construct and evaluate interpretable models of complex adaptive systems.